Integrative Decoding: Improve Factuality via Implicit Self-consistency: Related Works

-Another line of research that is closely related to this study is exploration of decoding-based approaches for improving factuality.
-Several studies~\citep{burnsdiscovering,li2024inference,chuang2024dola,chuang2024lookback} propose inference-time decoding strategies for trained LLMs, leveraging the parametric knowledge within their internal representations to mitigate hallucinations. \cite{chuang2024dola} propose to decode outputs by comparing the differences in logits between the projections of later and earlier layers to better surface factual knowledge and reduce the generation of incorrect facts. \cite{burnsdiscovering} introduce a consistency-based search algorithm to identify a direction in the activation space of LLMs that remains consistent across negations, thereby reducing generated errors. \cite{o2023contrastive} propose contrastive decoding, which maximizes the weighted difference in likelihood between a stronger expert model and a weaker model to mitigate hallucinations.
-Interestingly, integrative decoding, which sums up a set of logit predictions, acts somewhat like an opposite version of contrastive decoding.
+Another line of research that is closely related to this study is exploration of decoding-based approaches for improving factuality~\citep{burnsdiscovering,li2024inference,chuang2024dola,chuang2024lookback}. \cite{chuang2024dola} propose to decode outputs by comparing the differences in logits between the projections of later and earlier layers to better surface factual knowledge and reduce the generation of incorrect facts. \cite{burnsdiscovering} introduce a consistency-based search algorithm to identify a direction in the activation space of LLMs that remains consistent across negations, thereby reducing generated errors. \cite{o2023contrastive} propose contrastive decoding, which maximizes the weighted difference in likelihood between a stronger expert model and a weaker model to mitigate hallucinations.
+Interestingly, ID, which sums up a set of logit predictions, acts somewhat like an opposite version of contrastive decoding.